Test Plan Automation

 not-used

 .
-Therefore, it is recommended to use the test plan customization.Test plan YAML example:
+Therefore, it is recommended to use the test plan customization.To prevent a test from being executed, one of the following methods can be used:

 Customization